cpsamtec/jupiter/README.md

 Jupyter and Code Server credentials can be found by

-- Browser
-    1. open your browser
-    2. go to http://[environment address]/myminio (minio local s3 server service)
-    3. select system bucket
-    4. download and open credentials.txt

 - SSH
-    1. ssh onto device using above instructions from _ssh_
+    1. ssh onto device using above instructions from **SSH**
-    2. run bash /app/credentials.sh
+    2. cat /tmp/credentials.txt

 ## Jupiter Environment